grosjo/fts-xapian/README.md

 (...)
 }
 ```
-note: 2 and 20 are the NGram values for header fields, which means the keywords created for fields (To, Cc, ...) are between is 2 and 20 chars long.
+Partial & full parameters : 2 and 20 are the NGram values for header fields, which means the keywords created for fields (To, Cc, ...) are between is 2 and 20 chars long.
 Full words are also added by default.

 Example: "<john@doe>" will create jo, oh, ... , @d, do, .. joh, ohn, hn@, ..., john@d, ohn@do, ..., and finally john@doe as searchable keywords.

 Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug
+Set "attachments=1" if you want to index attachments (this works only for text attachments)

 Restart Dovecot: